Harry S. Truman: Death

 On December 5, 1972, Truman was admitted to Kansas City's Research Hospital and Medical Center with pneumonia.
 He developed multiple organ failure, fell into a coma, and died at 7:50 a.m. on December 26, at the age of 88.
+At the time of his death, Truman had been the oldest living president, a distinction he held from the time of Hoover's death in 1964.

 Bess Truman opted for a simple private service at the library rather than a state funeral in Washington.
 A week after the funeral, foreign dignitaries and Washington officials attended a memorial service at Washington National Cathedral.

 Bess Truman died in 1982 and was buried next to her husband at the Harry S. Truman Library and Museum in Independence, Missouri.

 Tributes and legacy

 Legacy

 When he left office in 1953, Truman was one of the most unpopular chief executives in history.
 His job approval rating of 22% in the Gallup Poll of February 1952 was lower than Richard Nixon's 24% in August 1974, the month that Nixon resigned.
 American public feeling towards Truman grew steadily warmer with the passing years; as early as 1962, a poll of 75 historians conducted by Arthur M. Schlesinger, Sr. ranked Truman among the "near great" presidents.
 The period following his death consolidated a partial rehabilitation of his legacy among both historians and members of the public.
 Truman died when the nation was consumed with crises in Vietnam and Watergate, and his death brought a new wave of attention to his political career.
 In the early and mid-1970s, Truman captured the popular imagination much as he had in 1948, this time emerging as a kind of political folk hero, a president who was thought to exemplify an integrity and accountability many observers felt was lacking in the Nixon White House.
 This public reassessment of Truman was aided by the popularity of a book of reminiscences which Truman had told to journalist Merle Miller beginning in 1961, with the agreement that they would not be published until after Truman's death.

 Truman had his latter-day critics as well.
 After a review of information available to Truman about the presence of espionage activities in the U.S. government, Democratic Senator Daniel Patrick Moynihan concluded that Truman was "almost willfully obtuse" concerning the danger of American communism.
 In 2010, historian Alonzo Hamby concluded that "Harry Truman remains a controversial president."
-However, since leaving office, Truman has fared well in polls ranking the presidents.
-He has never been listed lower than ninth, and most recently was fifth in a C-SPAN poll in 2009.
+However, Truman has fared well in polls ranking the presidents, consistently being listed in the top ten; this includes a 2022 poll by the Siena College Research Institute, which placed him in seventh.